Serious Commitment

 L5 L4

-Participation involves continuing activity with others into an uncertain future and this unknown element will signify exposure to risks is likely.
-Awareness of exposure to risks similarly warns about embracing participation.
+Participation involves continuing activity with others into an uncertain future and this unknown element means that exposure to risks is unavoidable.
+Acceptance of exposure to risks similarly warns that embracing participation is the mechanism for possible losses.

 L5S L4B is provisionally labeled Warning